Racism in Australia: Early British and Irish settlers

-Asian Australians
+Racism against Asian Australians

 Early Asian and Pacific Islander immigration

 The Australian colonies had passed restrictive legislation as early as the 1860s, directed specifically at Chinese and other Asian immigrants.
 Objections to the Chinese originally arose because of their large numbers, their religious beliefs, the widespread perception that they worked harder, longer and far more cheaply than European Australians and the view that they habitually engaged in gambling and smoking opium.
 It was also felt they would lower living standards, threaten democracy and that their numbers could expand into a "yellow tide".
 Later, a popular cry was raised against increasing numbers of Japanese (following Japan's victory over China in the Sino-Japanese War), South Asians and Kanakas (South Pacific islanders).
 Popular support for White Australia, always strong, was bolstered at the Paris Peace Conference in 1919 when the Australian delegation led the fight to defeat a Japanese-sponsored racial-equality amendment to the League of Nations Covenant.
 The Japanese amendment was closely tied to their claim on German New Guinea and so was very largely refuted on security grounds.